 M.F.A., University of Southern Maine

-Keith R. Potempa holds an M.F.A. in Creative Writing from the University of Southern Maine, where he studied under Hugo and Bram Stoker award winning authors.
-He has completed three novels to date in the genres of literary, young adult, and high fantasy.
+Keith R. Potempa holds an M.F.A. in Popular Fiction from the University of Southern Maine’s Stonecoast Program, where he studied under Hugo and Bram Stoker award winning authors.
+Keith has completed three novels to date in the genres of literary, young adult, and heroic fantasy.
 He is currently seeking representation.
-His short fiction has appeared in several small press publications including Hair Trigger and Storyteller.
-While he currently writes in popular fiction genres, he wrote and studied literary fiction at his alma mater, Columbia College Chicago.
+His short fiction has appeared in several small-press publications.

 B.A., University of Virginia